miguelmota/cryptocharts/README.md

 - Q: How often is the data polled?

-  - A: Data gets polled once every minute.
+  - A: Data gets polled once every minute by default.

 - Q: How can I get multiple dashboards at once?